-Auditing can also be seen as a 'risk-free education,' one that allows students to learn without fear of a low grade or missed participation points.
+Auditing allows students to learn without fear of earning a low grade.

-While there are many personal reasons to audit a class — such as exploring a new subject, preparing for a future course, or deciding on a major — eligibility to audit a class depends on the institution.
-Often, a student needs to be fully matriculated at the school to be eligible.
+While there are many personal reasons to audit a class — such as exploring a new subject, preparing for a future course, or choosing a major — eligibility to audit depends on the college.

-Most universities require a student to receive approval from the instructor to audit a course, so reaching out to the instructor should be your first step.
-Doing so allows the professor to understand your motive for auditing a class rather than enrolling.
+Most universities require students to receive approval from instructors for auditing courses, so reaching out to the instructor should be your first step.
+This way the professor can understand your motivation for wanting to audit the class rather than officially enrolling in it.

 Checklist for Auditing a Class

-- Contact the course instructor to inquire about auditing — don't assume you'll get permission.
+- Contact the course instructor to ask about auditing — don't assume you'll get permission

-- Ask the instructor about the level of engagement expected for a student auditing a course, including whether you need to participate in class or complete assignments.
+- Ask the instructor about the level of engagement expected for a student auditing a course, including whether you need to participate in class and complete assignments

-Typically, not all classes are available to audit, and certain schools may have specific audit programs in place.
-Columbia University, for example, has an auditing program and a special process for non-students, including a separate registration section and a list of available courses.
+Typically, not all classes are available to audit, and certain schools may offer specific audit programs.
+Columbia University, for example, has an auditing program and a special process for nonstudents, including a separate registration section with a list of available courses.

-Certain schools may allow students to attend a few classes before they decide to audit a course.
-Montana State University requires students to declare an intent to audit by the third class of the semester, while the University of Nebraska-Lincoln allows students to declare intent after the sixth class.
+Some schools may also allow students to attend a few classes before they commit to auditing a course.
+Montana State University requires students to declare an intent to audit by the 10th day of the semester, whereas the University of Nebraska-Lincoln allows students to declare intent after the sixth day of classes.

-Many universities allow a two-week grace period for students to turn a for-credit course into an audited course or vice versa.
-Students should be aware of the auditing policy for their particular school since guidelines can vary by institution.
+Many universities provide a two-week grace period to students to turn a for-credit course into an audited course, or vice versa.